 At the core of our philosophy we believe in building healthy partnerships and we are committed to addressing the inequalities and lack of opportunities that occur in Africa because of poverty and lack of resources.
 We work with communities to co-create projects and sustainable initiatives that support self-determination, good health and wellbeing, creative enterprise, food production and sustainable energy.

-As a Visual Artist, Director, Producer, Pauline Bailey has many years of experience in participatory arts projects, community engagement, and the development of emerging artists.
+Pauline Bailey is a Visual Artist and has many years of experience in participatory arts projects, community engagement, and the development of emerging artists.
 She has over 30 years of experience working with diverse age groups in a range of setting from schools to prisons and Higher Education institutions.
-The core of Pauline’s practice has involved working both in the UK and abroad with young people and ‘vulnerable’ adults. delivering many creative projects alongside her role as a mentor and job coach for the creative industries.
+The core of Pauline’s practice has involved working both in the UK and abroad with young people and ‘vulnerable’ adults, delivering many creative projects alongside her role as a Curator, mentor and job coach for the creative industries.

-Previously as a Curriculum Manager and Assistant Director at South Birmingham College where she was also the project lead on organised overseas educational visits to The Gambia, Egypt, South Africa and Ghana.
+Pauline was previously the Lecturer/Curriculum Manager and Assistant Director at South Birmingham College where she was also the project lead on organised overseas educational visits to The Gambia, Egypt, South Africa and Ghana.
 She is currently Co-Founder and Director of the Birmingham based Black Arts Forum and Handsworth Creative.

-In December 2017 Famara Fatty was voted to take up the role of Project Manager at our 2017 AGM, leading a new formed committee made up of 7 founders from local Gambian charity organisations.
-He brings with him 12 years of experience working with NGO’s in Gambia and Germany.
+In December 2017 Famara Fatty took up the role of Programme Manager, He leads the DOAF committee and Youth Leaders from a range of local Gambian charity organisations.
+He brings with him 12 years of experience working with NGO’s from Gambia and Germany.